Highpoint on Columbus Commons: History

+In 2016, Oakwood Management Company took over management and leasing operations for the apartment community.

 Construction

 Atlanta-based Carter announced in 2012 that it would partner with Columbus commercial real estate firm the Robert Weiler Company on the project; construction began in August 2012.

 The two six-story buildings include studio, one-bedroom and two-bedroom units.
 There are 98 units in the north building and 203 units in the south building.
 Amenities include a resident clubroom, 24-hour athletic facility, pool and outdoor courtyard with BBQ area, complimentary Wi-Fi in common/amenity areas and underground parking.